mk12/sicp/notes/lecture.md

                      (cdr form)))))
 ```

-- Atoms (variable names) are simply looked up in the dictionary.
+- For atoms (variable names) we simply look them up in the dictionary.
-- For more complicated expressions, we lookup and evaluate the `car` of the form (the operator) and apply it to the result of looking up everything from the `cdr` (the operands).
+- For more complicated expressions, we lookup and evaluate the `car` (operator) and apply it to the result of looking up everything from the `cdr` (operands).
 - This is magic.
-We don't know everything going on with `apply` and `eval` yet.
+We don't haven't learned about `apply` and `eval` yet.
 We will later.

 ## Part 3

 ### Plan

 - We've seen the two halves of the rule system: the matcher and the instantiator.
-- Now we will create the control structure by which the rules are applied to the expressions.
+- Now we'll create the control structure by which rules are applied to expressions.
 - We want to apply all of the rules to every node.
-- We call the basic idea _garbage in, garbage out_ (GIGO).
+- We call the basic idea "garbage in, garbage out".

 ### Simplifier

-- We want to be able to evaluate `(simplifier rules)` and get a procedure that simplifies expressions according to the rules:
+- We want to be able to evaluate `(simplifier rules)` and get a procedure that simplifies expressions according to `rules`.
-- For `deriv-rules`, this would be `(define dsimp (simplifier deriv-rules))`.
+- For example, we could then write `(define dsimp (simplifier deriv-rules))`.
-- This is the `simplifier` procedure:

 ```
 (define (simplifier the-rules)